JuliKrue/Website/README.md

-#Portfolio Website
+# Portfolio Website

-##Setup
+## Setup

-Html, CSS and JS
+- Html, CSS and JS

-no frameworks
+- no frameworks
+- basic responsive Website with some effects, timeline, and a project gallery